 There is tons for you to enjoy on this site from our years of traveling and tasting, so we’ve put together a little overview below — there’s a whole lot of content.
 Even further below is a glimpse at who we are with links to all our contact information.
 We’d love to hear from you, as it is in the sharing of our passion and excitement for food that we find the most gratification, so we invite you to comment on all of our posts.
 Doing this work for a living is fun — but it’s in sharing it with you that we find the greatest rewards.

-Here’s what you can find on this site:
+In addition to our culinary musings, here’s what you can find on this site:

 - PODCASTS: Our podcasts look at various aspects of food in both audio and video formats, with shows including ReMARKable Palate, Food Philosophy, This Week in Food (formerly CHIC) and the Culinary Roundtable.
 You can see the archives for each individual show from the “Shows” drop-down menu in our navigation bar.
 Our CMN Travels video series features destinations around the world, from Indonesia to Colonial Williamsburg.
 Nominated for a Tasty Award in 2009 & 2010 for Best Food Travel Series: Web, our videos feature interviews with chefs and purveyors, food from street eats to 5-star restaurants, wines, spirits and historical venues.
 You can see all the posts, video and otherwise, from each destination from the “Travel & Places” drop-down menu in our navigation bar.